muecke87/conventions/docs/javascript.md

     ```

   - Don't use trailing `.` unless the comment contains multiple sentences.

+  - Comments must start with an uppercase letter.

   - Don't write down a developer name or other personal notes.